top of page

 Record of Site Condition (RSC)

-A Record of Site Condition is a public domain document that summarizes the environmental condition of a property.
+A Record of Site Condition (RSC) is a public domain document summarizing a property's environmental condition.
 The completed document is submitted to the Ministry of the Environment (MOE).
 Once acknowledged, it is made public.
-The RSC is filed in the Environmental Site Registry
+The RSC is filed in the Environmental Site Registry.

 fisher file